 Now that you have created your podcast’s branding and produced the audio, you need to make sure it gets heard.

-At contentgroup, we use Libsyn to publish our podcasts to platforms such as Apple Podcasts and Spotify.
-ACAST is also a great option.
+At contentgroup, we use ACAST to publish our podcasts to platforms such as Apple Podcasts and Spotify.
 Consistency is key.
 Choose a set day and time each week, or fortnight, that your podcast is released.
 Creating a following takes a lot of time, be patient.

 9 – Promotion

 You have put all the work in, so get your podcast heard!

 - Keep your graphics and tone consistent, and post regularly.

 - Review your content regularly.
 Data is a valuable insight into how your audience is responding to your content.
 Be active and be aware!
 Aim to review your content monthly.
 Compare it to the month before, look at what similar platforms are doing, experiment with video content!